Turning Over a New Leaf

 The Google AMP Project

-So, whether you decide if a mobile-optimized website is good enough or if you want to fully-optimize for the AMP project, I have affordable website plans to satisfy either decision you make.
-As the business owner, the choice is completely yours.
-I personally don’t feel that I need to do this until I see that it will make or break my business if I don’t have AMP optimized pages.
-If you don’t yet have a business website, please read my article 8 Reasons Why You Need a Business Website.
+So, whether you decide if a mobile-optimized website is good enough or if you want to fully-optimize for the AMP project, we have affordable website options to satisfy either decision you make.
+As a business owner, the choice is completely yours.
+We personally don’t feel that we need to do bend over for Google until we see that it will make or break our business.
+What about you?